Body Detoxification and Nutrition: The Foundations of Optimal Health

 Adequate Hydration

-Avoiding Food Toxins
+Avoid Food Toxins

-Favor Detoxifying Foods
+Promote Detoxifying Foods

 Certain foods are known for their ability to support detoxification.
-For example, garlic, turmeric, kale, broccoli and lemon are rich in health-promoting compounds and can help stimulate the body's natural detoxification processes.
+For example, garlic, turmeric, kale, broccoli, and lemon are rich in health-promoting compounds and can help stimulate the body's natural detoxification processes.
 Garlic, for example, contains allicin, a sulfur compound that can help stimulate liver enzymes responsible for detoxification.

 Food Detoxification Methods